5.1 Thesis plan

 1 Introduction (title may be something other than ‘Introduction’)

-• Introduce the reader to the topic of the thesis: what is being developed or studied and why?
+• Introduce the topic of the thesis: what is being developed or studied and why?

-• Briefly explain the background to the thesis.
-Tie the investigation to a broader framework of reference than just the work unit or organisation, i.e. the developments or trends in the field or public or other contemporary discussion on the topic.
+• Briefly explain the background of the thesis.
+Tie the topic to a broader framework of reference than just the work unit or organisation, i.e. the developments or trends in the field or in the society or other contemporary discussion on the topic.

-• Describe the significance of the topic for the development of working life.
+• Describe the significance of the topic from the working life development perspective.

 • Describe briefly the scope of the thesis and the reasons for this.